umairsyed613/umairsyed613/README.md

 I'm a Microsoft Stack developer, I enjoy being challenged and engaging with projects that require me to work outside my comfort and knowledge set.

-🌱 I’m currently learning Blazor and Ionic with Angular

 👯 Check out my latest work with blazor

 | Nr | ProjectName  ||